MicrosoftDocs/architecture-center/docs/solution-ideas/articles/immutable-infrastructure-cicd-using-jenkins-and-terraform-on-azure-virtual-architecture-overview-content.md

 - Simplified and reliable deployments.
 - Fault tolerance.
 - Resolve issues faster.
-- It takes the most advantage of the cloud, hence it's legitimate DevOps functions.
+- It takes the most advantage of the cloud, hence its legitimate DevOps functions.

 ## Architecture